 Under the contract, Thyssenkrupp will engineer, procure and fabricate the plant based on its 20MW alkaline water electrolysis module, in what is set to be the world’s first giga-scale green H2 electrolyzer.
 Project partners Neom, developer ACWA Power and Air Products (as Neom Green Hydrogen Company) will operate the 2GW facility upon commissioning after a scheduled production starts in 2026.

-Saudia Arabia to start the actual construction of US$ 5bn Green Hydrogen Plant in Neom City
+Saudia Arabia to start the actual construction of a US$ 5bn Green Hydrogen Plant in Neom City

 The Government of Saudia Arabia has announced plans to start the actual construction of a US$ 5bn Green Hydrogen Plant in Neom City as soon as this month, following the completion of the flattening of the construction site.